peternied/bake-time/README.md

 # Changelog

-## v3.2
+## v3.3
-- Add option to ignore non-push updates to PRs, contributor by @ngehrsitz
+- Add option to ignore non-push updates to PRs, contributor @ngehrsitz

 ## v3.2
 - Option to ignore non-push modifications to the pull request, contributor @ngehrsitz